AdobeDocs/campaign-classic.en/help/installation/using/the-server-configuration-file.md

 Here are the different parameters of the **javaScript** node.
 This is the configuration of the JavaScript interpreter.

-For additional information, refer to the [Reporting documentation](../../reporting/using/actions-on-reports.md#memory-allocation) and this [technote](https://helpx.adobe.com/campaign/kb/out-of-memory-error-in-js-code-activity-in-workflows.html).
+For additional information, refer to the [Reporting documentation](../../reporting/using/actions-on-reports.md#memory-allocation).

 <table>
  <thead>